heiswayi/heiswayi.nrird.com/_posts/2018/2018-05-27-create-basic-msi-installer-using-wix-toolset.md

 </Include>
 ```

-**Note:** `BUILD_VERSION`, `BUILD_GUID` and `BUILD_PROJECTDIR` are the variables that will be use in the `MakeInstaller.bat` file and passed during compile time.
+**Note:** `BUILD_VERSION`, `BUILD_GUID` and `BUILD_PROJECTDIR` are preprocessor variables that will be used in `MakeInstaller.bat` file to compile the WiX files.

 ### Main WiX file

-Below is the source code for my main WiX file to create the MSI installer.
-In this file, I have combined the code for my installer UI which contains **few custom dialogs**:
+Below is the source code for my main WiX file to create a `.msi` installer.
+In this file, I have combined the code for my installer UI which includes **few custom dialogs**:
 - Custom license agreement dialog
 - Custom upgrade dialog
 - Custom install dir dialog (for Desktop shortcut option checkbox)

 ![Create Desktop shortcut option](https://i.imgur.com/FPHfm08.png)

-These are the **extra features other the defaults** that implemented into the source code:
+Following are the **extra features other the defaults** that have been implemented into the source code:
 - Detect for minimum .NET Framework and OS version.
 - Detect if newer version is installed, and abort the installation.
 - Detect if older version is installed, show Upgrade Welcome Dialog, and skip License Agreement Dialog.